-We are interested in a condition, when there is an intersection between the bands.
-The curvature $\Gamma_x$ and the chiral $\Omega$ terms are parameters and we a looking for a critical case, when the functions on the left side and on the right side of eq.~\eqref{eq:dispersion_kx=0} are equal at some point $k_y=k_0$ as well as their first derivative to make the junction smooth enough
+We are interested in a condition with an intersection between the bands.
+The curvature $\gamma$ and the chiral $\Omega$ terms are parameters, and we a looking for a critical case when the functions on the left side and the right side of eq.~\eqref{eq:u=0} are equal at some point $v=v_0$ as well as their first derivative to make the junction smooth enough

 After some algebra, we obtain the critical value of the curvature term